sapcc/LimesUI/README.md

 # limesUI App

-Provides a elektra interface for the new resource management and billing model for the CCloud OpenStack infrastructure.
+Provides an elektra interface for the new resource management and billing model for the CCloud OpenStack infrastructure.
 Utilizes the API endpoints provided by Limes.

 A more detailed description about the architecture can be found here:
 [Architecture](/architecture/architectureDescription.md)